EXTEND THE LIFE OF YOUR PUMP WITH TIPS FROM THE PROS.

 The way we counteract galvanic corrosion is to add a third metal into the circuit.
 The third metal has to give up its ions easier than the other two metals.
 This piece of metal the sacrificial anode, in our application, is zinc.

 Sir Humphrey Davy first developed cathodic protection in 1824 as a means of controlling corrosion on British naval ships.
-Today we can protect our pumps by using zinc screens and zinc anodes.
+Today we can protect our pumps by using zinc screens and magnesium anodes.
 In the past our pump was provided with some passive protection from anodes in the booster tank.
-Any time water was introduced into the pump from the tank, they provided some protection.

 The problem now is most tanks are plastic or fiberglass and do not require anodes.
 Anodes are an inexpensive addition and will lengthen pump life.

-The amount of protection a zincanode provides depends on the surface area of the zinc.
-Usually a zinc surface area equal to 1% of the area of the metal you are protecting is a good starting point.
-In a midship mounted centrifugal pump it is a good idea to have zinc screens and at least one zinc anode for each main intake fitting.
+The amount of protection a magnesium anode provides depends on the surface area of the magnesium.
+Usually a magnesium surface area equal to 1% of the area of the metal you are protecting is a good starting point.
+In a midship mounted centrifugal pump it is a good idea to have zinc screens and at least one magnesium anode for each main intake fitting.

 If you have any questions regarding this information or need any assistance, please contact us at: